 - Symptoms of hormone excess or deficiency

 - Vision problems

-If you have symptoms of a hormonal deficiency, discuss replacement therapy with your health care provider.
+If you have symptoms of a hormonal deficiency, discuss replacement therapy with your provider.

 Giustina A, Braunstein GD.
 Hypothalamic syndromes.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 10.

 Molitch ME.
 Neuroendocrinology and the neuroendocrine system.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 223.